Gullfoss Waterfall

 Location & Directions

-Gullfoss is an easy 35-minute drive from Northern Lights Cabin along the Golden Circle route.
+Gullfoss is about an hour's drive from Northern Lights Cabin along the Golden Circle route.

 From Northern Lights Cabin